cavi-au/consent-observatory.eu/README.md

 ### Env Variables
 For development create a `.env` file in the root of the project or set them using the host environment.
 For the production build the variables must be set in the host environment.
+See the .

 - `JOBS_ROOT_DIR` **[required]** where should pending, running and finished jobs be stored?
 - `RULES_DIR` **[required]** where are the rules files located for the `web-extractor`?
 - `JOBS_COMPLETED_EXPIRATION_TIME_MS [default=604800000]` how long should completed jobs (and their data) be kept?